seamusdemora/PiFormulae/XQuartzInstall.md

     The current version as of this writing is 2.7.11, and it does run on Mac OS High Sierra (10.13.5).

 2. #### Start XQuartz
-    From the Launchpad, or `open -a XQuartz` from `bash`)
+    From the Launchpad, or `open -a XQuartz` from `bash`.
 This will verify that XQuartz has been installed properly.
 You should see an Xterm window on your desktop as shown below:

 ![XQuartz Screenshot](pix/Quartz_xterm.png "XQuartz Xterm window on Mac OS")